Interpreting Broderick's Poem in "The Freshman"

 (This image of Don Corleone and the cat appears on posters and movie boxes of The Godfather)

-Even while he's besieged with requests on his daughter's wedding day, Don Corleone is so masterful and nurturing that he keeps this cat purring, like his clients.
-As many fans knowfrom reading Godfather trivia websites and books, even the movie's Wikipedia pagedirector Francis Ford Coppola found this stray cat wandering around the studio while shooting this scene and then put it in Marlon Brando's hands, knowing how much he loved both animals and theatrical improvising.
-Coppola says on the DVD "Director's Commentary" that Brando "immediately took to the cat and the cat took to him, and it just became part of the scene, not at all planned, just a random idea."
+Even while he's besieged with requests on his daughter's wedding day, Don Corleone is so masterful that he keeps this cat purring, like his clients.
+As many fans know, director Francis Ford Coppola found this stray cat wandering around the studio while shooting this scene and then put it in Marlon Brando's hands, knowing how much he loved both animals and theatrical improvising.
 This well-known fact Brando delivered one of the greatest scenes in film history while effortlessly petting an untrained, stray cathas only added to Don Corleone's luster and association with cats.

 The cat in Clark's father's poem plays off this famous image, but the difference is that the Don's regal, masterful nature is symbolized in The Godfather by the way he toyed with a cat, as opposed to Don Sabatini's identification with the cat himself in The Freshman.
-But that's not really a major difference because, like the Don, the cat in the poem still maintains his regal sense of control.
-He's the one coolly observing these two infatuated humans rushing to their lunch meeting, "love-bound and sped by desire."
-And the cat doesn't need them; he can always return to the "certainty of his fur."
-Similarly, Don Sabatini tells Clark in this scene that it's OK if he wants to stop working for him (leaving the Don to return to his usual, certain business/"fur").
-Highlighting the acceptability of this option, the one line out of the poem that Sabatini chooses to repeat and savor is "the certainty of his fur."
-So, no matter how you look at it, there is a clear association between cats and the Don in these two films.
+That's because the cat in The Freshman has more control and independence than the cat in The Godfather.
+The cat in the poem doesn't need these infatuated humans: he just returns to the "certainty of his fur."
+Similarly, Don Sabatini tells Clark in this scene that it's OK if wants to stop working for him.
+Sabatini doesn't need Clark: he can simply return to the metaphorical equivalent of his own fur, i.e., his usual business operations.
+In fact, the one line from the poem that Sabatini repeats and savors is "the certainty of his fur."
+So, unlike the cat in The Godfather, the cat in The Freshman emphasizes the Don's independence, yet in both cases cats are directly associated with power and the Don.

-That said, the more obvious and important counterpart to the cat in The Godfather is the komodo dragon in The Freshman.
-Just as the Don plays with the cat in the opening scene of The Godfather, he plays with and manipulates the komodo dragon throughout The Freshman.
-And the key human-animal symbolism underlying the latter film is Clark's identification with this reptile.
-In fact, the entire plot revolves around Don Sabatini's manipulation of both of them, from the choice of Clark Kellogg ("like the breakfast cereal") as a mark in this confidence game, right through the final scene in the Gourmet Club.
-Clark even says that Don Sabatini's risky escape plan "involved using me and the lizard as bait" at the Gourmet Club.
-Then, just before the lizard is supposed to be butchered by Chef Larry London, Clark adds, "The lizard looked even more nervous than I was.
+There's another crucial example of animal-power symbolism here: the komodo dragon.
+Just as the Don plays with the cat in the opening scene of The Godfather, he manipulates the komodo dragonand Clarkthroughout The Freshman.
+Clark himself notes this correspondence.
+He says that Don Sabatini's risky escape plan "involved using me and the lizard as bait" at the Gourmet Club.
+Then, just before the lizard is supposed to be killed by the chef, Clark adds, "The lizard looked even more nervous than I was.
 We were in the same boat."
 Like the komodo dragon here and the cat in The Godfather, Clark is played with by the Don in the course of a business that mixes love, family, profit, and deception.

 Curious George and the Man with the Yellow Hat